CMMC Level 2 Certification Checklist

 - Regularly assess the risk of unauthorized disclosure resulting from the processing, storage, or transmission of CUI.

-- Monitor and scan the system for vulnerabilities and when new vulnerabilities affecting the system are
+- Monitor and scan the system for vulnerabilities, and when new vulnerabilities affecting the system are

 - identified.